oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_vnic_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>A list of the OCIDs of the network security groups (NSGs) to add the VNIC to.
 Setting this as an empty array removes the VNIC from all network security groups.</div>
+                                            <div>If the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution (instead of belonging to a subnet), the value of the `nsgIds` attribute is ignored.
+Instead, the VNIC belongs to the NSGs that are associated with the VLAN itself.
+See <a href='https://docs.cloud.oracle.com/en- us/iaas/api/#/en/iaas/20160918/Vlan'>Vlan</a>.</div>
                                             <div>For more information about NSGs, see <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/'>NetworkSecurityGroup</a>.</div>
+                                            <div>This parameter is updatable.</div>
                                                         </td>
             </tr>
                                 <tr>